Room in Roof Insulation

 Can I Benefit from Loft Insulation?

-Most people can benefit from loft insulation and with grants and funding from Energy Companies and the Local Council it can be a very cheap way to lower your energy bills.
+Most people can benefit from room in roof insulation and, with grants and funding from Energy Companies and the Local Council, it can be a very cheap way to lower your energy bills.

 As with other insulation product you can usually tell if you need insulation if you have high heating bills and struggle to warm the house.

 It is always best to have a survey conducted by a qualified professional to establish your insulation needs.
-If you wanted to check yourself simply going into your loft space and see if the insulation wool in between the joists.
+If you wanted to check yourself simply going into your room in roof space and see if the insulation wool in between the joists.
 If you do have boarded down insulation may be underneath this, you may have to lift one of these up to check.

 New government funding is available for those meeting the criteria, meaning it could cost you nothing.